Jasper-Li/Reverse/README.md

 ####The content of repository
 1. ChapterXX : Source codes, execute bins etc. associated with that chapter.
 2. Document : My notes on reading the book.
+Some file format is created by LibreOffice.

 ####Some useful links for getting started on Android
 1. [Android Open Source Proeject](http://source.android.com/index.html)